-Do you have computational research needs that exceed the capacity of ICS-ACI?
+Do you have computational research needs that exceed the capacity of ICDS-ACI?
 Request an allocation on one of these external high-performance computers.

 Penn State is a member of Great Lakes Consortium for Petascale Computing.
 Penn State faculty are eligible to apply for time on The National Center for Supercomputing Applications’ Blue Waters supercomputer.
 Get more information on accessing Blue Waters through GLCPC.

 You can also apply for an allocation on XSEDE—a nationwide linked cyberinfrastructure of high-performance computing systems.
 Learn more about getting started with XSEDE.